rmolinari/data_structures/README.md

 `top` is O(1).
 The others are O(log n) where n is the number of items in the heap.

 By default we have a min-heap: the top element is the one with smallest priority.
-A configuration parameter at construction makes it a max-heap.
+A configuration parameter at construction can make it a max-heap.

 Another configuration parameter allows the creation of a "non-addressable" heap.
 This makes it impossible to call `update`, but allows the insertion of duplicate items (which is sometimes useful) and slightly faster operation overall.